 If you run a big company with a lot of online influence, then your sales funnel is like a highway that directs epic amounts of traffic into junctions and toll booths that eventually lead to whatever sales platform is relevant.
 However, when you are a small company, your sales funnel may direct traffic to your website, but in most cases your sales funnel is not your biggest deal maker.

 What happens in almost every case is that you run campaigns on your website, on blogs, on video websites, forums, Facebook, YouTube, Instagram, and so forth.
 You run your campaigns, and for some reason, there is a single platform, marketing method, or ad that over-performs.
 It is possible to set up a sales funnel based on this method/platform/ad, but you often find whatever you are doing already works well enough.
+Regardless of the size of your business, target your customers and sell them with relevant content.
+Sales enablement strategies provided by Pitcher offer sales managers tools to better engage your customers through personalized, relevant content.

 However, despite the sales funnel not being the driving force behind your digital content marketing strategy, you should still plan and implement it.
 Consider how each user gets from their first encounter with your brand, all the way to your checkout.
 You can set up sales funnels for every point of contact if you wish, but just be sure to implement all the other points/methods listed in this article before you start creating and honing your sales funnels.